Welthungerhilfe/ChildGrowthMonitor/README.md

 - for the prototype the results of the scanning process will be shown only after input of the traditional measurements and only if more or less accurate

-### Backend
+### App Backend

 Backend is implemented in Google Firebase using Authentication, Database, Storage and Hosting for the Website.

 #### Authentication

-Authentication is done via Email-address and password or Google OAuth.
+Authentication is done via Email-address and password.

 #### Usermanagement